-The Saatva Latex Mattress Topper is 1.5-inch tall, hypoallergenic, and buoyant, offering maximum comfort in all sleeping positions.
+The Saatva Latex Mattress Topper is 1.5 inches tall, hypoallergenic, and buoyant, offering maximum comfort in all sleeping positions.
 The topper features a naturally breathable organic cotton cover that’s also moisture-wicking.
 Plus, it has elastic anchor bands to secure it in place.

 What makes it unique?

-- At first glance, most people like the neutral colors and seamless look of this Saatva topper.
+- Many like the neutral colors and seamless look of this Saatva topper.
 This design helps Saatva to blend with your existing mattress, more so if you have a Saatva bed.

-- You can return the topper before the 180-night trial is up if you decide it’s not the right fit for you.
+- You can return the topper before the 180-night trial if it’s not the right fit for you.